20px

 After the Preliminary Assessment

 After the Preliminary Assessment, the OSIC will determine how to proceed.
-For example, if the Complaint is accepted, it could be referred for an independent investigation or, if parties agree, move to mediation.
+For example, if the Complaint is accepted, it could be referred for mediation or to an independent investigation.
 If provisional measures are deemed necessary, the OSIC will make a recommendation to the Director of Sanctions and Outcomes (DSO), who is independent and has full authority to impose sanctions on participants.

 If the Complaint is not admissible (generally because the OSIC does not have authority to address it), the case will be archived.
 The OSIC will consider the relevant circumstances based on the information provided and aim to accompany the person who came forward in identifying alternative routes or services that may be available to them.
 This could include services through the Abuse-Free Sport program as well as external resources.
 If appropriate, and with the person's consent, the OSIC may refer the Complaint to another organization that has authority to address the matter.